barryllium/WWDC-session-notes/2022/Debug Swift debugging with LLDB.md

 	* Clang modules can depend on other Clang modules
 * The app might also import a Swift module that belongs to a locally built framework
 	* Could also import textual Swift interface files that are not part of the SDK
-	* To learn how, check out the **Binary Frameworks in Swift** #session from WWDC 2019
+	* To learn how, check out the [**Binary Frameworks in Swift**](https://developer.apple.com/videos/play/wwdc2019/416/) session from WWDC 2019
-* The app might also link against a static library that contains Swift code, and then that comes with a Swift module too
+* The app might also link against a static library that contains Swift code, andg then that comes with a Swift module too
 * Bridging headers can also import Clang modules
 * As a special feature in LLDB only, some module contents can be reconstructed from debug info alone